 I was so excited to find this diffuser as a better option for us diffuser lovers.
 Skandinavisk is a B Corp Certified brand inspired by travel and experiences across Scandinavia (Denmark, Finland, Norway, and Sweden).
 The notes and ingredients are local to the Scandinavian landscape while giving a nod to that Hygge lifestyle.

-These are definity made with synthetic fragrance components, but the difference here is Skandinavisk discloses their fragrance ingredients so we know exactly what is in them.
+These are definitely made with synthetic fragrance components, but the difference here is Skandinavisk discloses their fragrance ingredients so we know exactly what is in them.
 I actually hired a consultant to look at the ingredients with me and she agreed that for people who love diffusers and want a better option, this is it.

 Additional things to note…These diffusers are housed in glass made from 30% recycled materials, outer boxes are sourced from managed Swedish forests, with natural color dyes and are FSC Certified and they also offer diffuser refills packaged in recycled plastic.